IMF warns without reforms, Lebanon could see hyperinflation

 Since late 2019, tiny Lebanon has fallen into the worst economic crisis in its modern history, rooted in decades of corruption and mismanagement by a political class that has ruled the country since the end of the 1975-90 civil war.
 Three-quarters of Lebanon’s population of over 6 million, including a million Syrian refugees, now lives in poverty and inflation is soaring.

-Ernesto Ramirez Rigo, the head of the IMF mission visiting Lebanon, said at a news conference Thursday that continued inaction by Lebanese leaders would leave the nation in a “never-ending crisis” in which it could spiral into hyperinflation, “affecting the quality of life of many Lebanese for years to come.”
+Ernesto Ramirez Rigo, the head of the IMF mission visiting Lebanon, said at a news conference Thursday at the end of their nine-day visit that continued inaction by Lebanese leaders would leave the nation in a “never-ending crisis” in which it could spiral into hyperinflation, “affecting the quality of life of many Lebanese for years to come.”

 The IMF visit came as progress towards finalizing a sorely needed IMF bailout package for the struggling country has largely stalled.